A-kly/School-Vault/PSYCH 258/Topic 14 -  Human Factors Psychology.md

 Challenges to human factors psychology (Landauer, 2003; Kadir et al., 2019):

-- -------- theories studied, instead of concrete applications
+- ==abstract== theories studied, instead of concrete applications
 - subtle psychological effects have been most studied; more information on robust effects needed
-- principles of cognition rarely influence machine ------
+- principles of cognition rarely influence machine ==design==
-- --------- are largely unaware of cognitive principles
+- ==designers== are largely unaware of cognitive principles
-- more empirical evidence needed from ---------- settings (e.g., workplaces, industry, etc.)
+- more empirical evidence needed from ==real-world== settings (e.g., workplaces, industry, etc.)
-- research should be more --------, including all levels of the systems approach
+- research should be more ==holistic==, including all levels of the systems approach

 ---